kpsdev1/blackjack/README.md

 ## Future Features:
 - In the future I would like to add a betting system so that a player could bet like a real BlackJack table.
-With this implemented the player could choose how much money they want to start with from a list and then before each hand is dealt.
-They could could also choose how much they want to bet and if they win they take one and half times that from the dealer like in real BlackJack and if they lose they just lose there bet.
+With this implemented the player could choose how much money they want to start with from a list before each hand is dealt.
+They could could also choose how much they want to bet and if they win they take one and half times that from the dealer like in real BlackJack and if they lose they just lose their bet.
 - I would also like to make it multiple player, like you have at a BlackJack table and everyone is betting against the dealer.(although this may be tricky to implement).

 ## Technologies Used:
-- [Lucid](https://www.lucidchart.com/pages/) was used to design the flow chart.
+- [Lucidchart](https://www.lucidchart.com/pages/) was used to design the flow chart.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) was used to code the game.
 - [Gitpod](https://www.gitpod.io/about) was used to create this app and then push everything to github.
 - [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) was used to work on the app locally.